 - 2 to 3 tablespoons fresh lime juice

-- In a large pan on medium heat (I used a 12 inch pan with high-ish sides) add coconut oil.
+- In a large pan over medium heat (I like to use a 12-inch pan, about 2.5 to 3 inches deep), add coconut oil.

 - Once oil is melted, add onion and cook 3 minutes.